-A completed withdrawal notice received before 5pm on a Valuation Day will be effective for that Valuation Day.
-A completed withdrawal notice received at or after 5pm on a Valuation Day or on a day that is not a Valuation Day will be effective for the next following Valuation Day.
+Valuation Day.
+A completed withdrawal notice received at or after 5pm on a Valuation Day or on a day that is not a Valuation Day will be effective on the next Valuation Day.
 The actual calculation of unit values and redemption of units happens on the next Valuation Day following the effective date of the withdrawal.